 The town of Templeton celebrates its centennial with a three-day festival honoring its citizens and decorated history.

 Sixty-eight barrels of Templeton Rye whiskey complete their four-year aging process.
-The spirit is bottled and finds its way to shelves legally for the first time thanks to the collaboration of Kerkhoff, Bush and Infinium Spirits, a division of Young’s Holdings, LLC.
+The spirit is bottled and finds its way to shelves legally for the first time thanks to the collaboration of co-founders Meryl Kerkhoff, Scott Bush, and Infinium Spirits, a division of Young’s Holdings, LLC.

-In August, Templeton Rye begins distribution in Illinois — giving the state its first taste of The Good Stuff since the end of Capone’s reign.
+In August, Templeton Rye begins distribution in Illinois — giving the state its first taste of The Good Stuff.

 The Templeton Rye facility is expanded to allow for more production to meet the growing demand.
 The automated bottling line arrives in Templeton during this expansion, providing a much quicker method to bottle The Good Stuff.

 This same year, Templeton Rye whiskey wins four top awards at the prestigious Los Angeles Wine and Spirits Competition, which has been held for nearly seven decades.

 At the 2009 San Francisco World Spirits Tasting, Templeton Rye takes home a gold medal.
 More than 800 spirits from 60 countries entered the competition, which was judged by 25 renowned industry experts.

 Templeton Rye is named "Rye Whiskey of the Year" in the 2009 Whiskey Bible by Jim Murray, one of the most well-known tasters in the industry.

 After helping spark the resurgence of Templeton Rye, Meryl Kerkhoff passes away July 29, 2010, at the age of 81.